What if we found ourselves building something that nobody wanted? In that case what did it matter if we did it on time and on budget?

 Table 1.
 Methods for splitting epics

-The above discussion describes the most impactful kind of epic, portfolio epics.
-Many of these epics generate value stream epics and, correspondingly, program epics as well.
-In addition, many large initiatives (epics) arise at the local value stream or program level.
-While largely a local concern, their financial, human, and other resource impacts are large enough in scope to warrant a lightweight business case and discussion and financial approval from PPM.
+The above discussion describes the largest kind of epics, portfolio epics.
+These are typically cross-cutting and affect multiple value streams.
+Many generate solution epics and, correspondingly, program epics.
+In addition, many such epic-level initiatives arise at the solution or program levels.
+While largely a local concern, their impact on financial, human, and other resources is large enough to warrant a Lean business case, discussion, and financial approval from Lean Portfolio Management.
 That’s what makes an epic an epic.
-However, the splitting, implementation, and management practices for value stream and program epics is primarily a local concern.
-Methods for managing the epics at these levels are discussed in the article on Program and Value Stream Kanban systems.

-Learn More Leffingwell, Dean.
+Learn More Ries, Eric.
+The Lean Startup: How Today’s Entrepreneurs Use Continuous Innovation to Create Radically Successful Businesses.
+Random House, Inc. Kindle Edition, 2011.
+Leffingwell, Dean.
 Agile Software Requirements: Lean Requirements Practices for Teams, Programs, and the Enterprise.
 Addison-Wesley, 2011.
 Yakyma, Alex.
-Implementation Strategies for Business Epics
+Implementation Strategies for Business Epics.